How to Use a Delivery Management App to Help Drivers and Dispatchers in Teams

 Note: Circuit defaults the average stop duration to one minute.
 But by changing it to reflect a more accurate view of how long your stops take, your routes will be more efficient and your ETAs will be more accurate.

 First and foremost, to start creating the fastest route possible for your team, get your delivery addresses into the Circuit app.
 You can do this in two ways.

 - You can manually enter your stops on our user-friendly interface (web app + mobile app).
 We use the same auto-complete technology as Google Maps, so when you’re entering an address, Circuit will suggest the most probable address based on your location.

 - You can also upload your addresses directly into the Circuit web app using one of these file types: .csv, .tsv, .xls, .xlsx.
-We put together a quick, easy-to-navigate guide to help you format your spreadsheet before uploading your addresses into Circuit, including a sample spreadsheet you can use, which you can find here.
+We put together a quick, easy-to-navigate guide to help you format your spreadsheet before uploading your addresses into Circuit, including a sample spreadsheet you can use.

 Optimize Routes on the Go

 By giving drivers access to our powerful mobile app, they can re-optimize routes as needed during their deliveries.
 Let’s say a driver is following the route to the next stop, but due to an unexpected traffic accident, there’s a major delay on the freeway.
 If the driver stays on the route as previously planned, all the stops will be delayed.
 However, the driver can use their Circuit app to move that stop later in the day (using our time constraints feature, or just re-optimizing their route without including the stop).